ndp-software/test-pantry/README.md

 TBD

 ### Serial Numbers
 Factories defined with functions will receive a convenience utilities attached to `this` context.
-The function `this.name()` returns the name of the factory being used.
-And `this.count` is a serial number of the object.
+The value `this.name` is the name of the factory being used, and `this.count` is a serial number of the object.
 Therefore:

 ```javascript
 pantry.recipeFor('id', function () {